 ||For user metadata|

-The tokens are transmitted between Airtable and Microsoft’s servers securely via HTTPS.
-On Airtable’s side, the tokens are stored in databases that are encrypted at-rest.
+We use delegated permissions for all of our Outlook integrations and tokens are transmitted between Airtable and Microsoft’s servers securely via HTTPS.
+On Airtable’s side, the tokens are stored in databases that are encrypted at rest.

 For more information on Outlook scopes, check out Microsoft's documentation here.